 Charlotte won the BWW Irish Award for Best Director for Agreement.
 The play also won Best Play and Best New Play.
 It was nominated for Best Play at the UK Theatre Awards.
-Alastair Campbell called it the “Cultural Even of 2024” on the Rest is Politics.
-It can be seen again at the Lyric Belfast 9 - 30 March before heading to the Irish Arts Centre in New York April 11- May 12 2024.
+Hillary Clinton said it was “absolutely captivating” and Alastair Campbell named it the “Cultural Event of 2023” on the Rest is Politics podcast.
+It can be seen again at the Gate Theatre, Dublin 27 September - 27 October 2024.

 Charlotte is a stage director and dramaturg specialising in political theatre and new writing, with an emphasis on the development of British musicals.
 She is currently developing a contemporary political musical with composer Ruth Chan and lyricist Darren Clark; a quirky British romantic comedy with writers Bateman, Hughes & Conley; a children’s crime caper with composer, lyricist Jonny Berliner with a libretto by Rhys Jennings and a political one woman musical satire by Richard Hough and Ben Morales Frost..